← Back to Blog

 2. Lock down instance IAM roles: change role policies to least privilege; remove broad * actions

-3. Input allowlist: stop server-side fetches to arbitrary hosts — implement strict allowlists for any external fetcher feature
+3. Input allowlist: stop server-side fetches to arbitrary hosts — implement strict allowlists

 Priority 2 — Short term (hours to days):